ntrix/ZoomBook/README.md

 Deploy: Heroku

-this is the main app, both parts of Backend and Frontend in one
+This is the main app, both parts of Backend and Frontend on one server.
+These parts can also be used/deployed separately.

 ## Backend only part: